Can dental crowns be whitened?

 A porcelain crown sometimes referred to as a ‘cap’, is a dental appliance that covers the whole surface of a tooth.
 If you have cracked or broken teeth or have severe decay, a dental crown may be recommended.

 Depending on a patient’s oral health, they may require a full, or a partial crown to be fitted.
 If the entire tooth is missing, a dental implant will be inserted and a dental crown will be placed on top.
 Crowns can also be used to help reverse the effects of teeth grinding or an improper bite.

-On the second visit to the Melbourne office, you will receive your permanent porcelain crown that should match perfectly into your smile.
+On the second visit to the Melbourne office, you will receive your permanent porcelain crown that should match perfectly with your smile.

 What are porcelain crowns made from?

 Thanks to the current advancements in dental technology, today’s porcelain crowns are made from a rather strong, and very dense material made from a range of minerals.

 Creating porcelain crowns with a non-porous material means they are resistant to stains and any surface stains that appear won’t reach down into the restoration.
 Often, just brushing your teeth daily is enough to keep your crowns as fresh as they day G Dental applied them.

 The best way to whiten porcelain crowns is to replace them

 Essentially, porcelain crowns cannot be whitened.
 As they are made from a non-porous material they are not only resistant to stains, but also teeth whitening.